necdetsanli/EyeRest/README.md

   - Falls back to a tray balloon tip if toast notifications are not supported or fail at runtime.
   - Optional system sound (depending on OS settings).

-- ⚙️ **Simple configuration dialog**
+- ⚙️ **Simple options dialog**
-  - A single checkbox to **enable or disable reminders** for the current session.
+  - Lets you **enable or disable reminders** for the current session.
+  - Allows configuring the **reminder interval in minutes** within a safe range.
+  - Optional setting to **use left-click on the tray icon to toggle reminders** on/off.
-  - Accessible via the tray icon’s context menu (or double-click).
+  - Accessible via the tray icon’s context menu (Options…) or by double-clicking the icon.

 - 🧽 **Clean exit & resource management**
   - Gracefully disposes the notify icon and timers on exit.